Nigeria-FHIR-Community/NPHCDA-ImmunizationIG/input/pagecontent/decision-support-logic.md

     <td> - </td>  <td> - </td>  <td> - </td>  <td> - </td>
     <td>Client is due for BCG vaccination "Immunization recommendation status" = "Due"</td>
     <td>Vaccinate client with first BCG dose as no BCG dose was administered, client is within age range, and HIV status is not positive Check for contraindications.</td>
     <td><b>WHO Recommendation:</b> Neonates born to women of unknown HIV status should be vaccinated as the benefits of BCG vaccination outweigh the risks.
-Neonates of unknown HIV status born to HIV-infected women should be vaccinated if they have no clinical evidence suggestive of HIV infection.</td>
-    <td>WHO recommendations for routine immunization - summary tables: <a href="https://www.who.int/teams/immunization-vaccines-and-biologicals/policies/who-recommendations-for-routine-immunization---summary-tables" target="_blank">https://www.who.int/teams/immunization-vaccines-and-biologicals/policies/who-recommendations-for-routine-immunization---summary-tables</a></td>
+Neonates of unknown HIV status born to HIV-infected women should be vaccinated if they have no clinical evidence suggestive of HIV infection. <br> WHO recommendations for routine immunization - summary tables: <a href="https://www.who.int/teams/immunization-vaccines-and-biologicals/policies/who-recommendations-for-routine-immunization---summary-tables" target="_blank">https://www.who.int/teams/immunization-vaccines-and-biologicals/policies/who-recommendations-for-routine-immunization---summary-tables</a></td>
     </tr>

 <tr>